iryabov/drone-delivery/README.md

 To track the current position of the drone or the current battery charge, change the `event` parameter to `LOCATION_CHANGE` or `BATTERY_CHANGE`.
 :::

-7. When the drone reach the destination you need to unload it.
+7. When the drone reaches its destination, its status will change to `ARRIVED`, you need to unload it.
-Use the following request for it:
+Use the following request:
 ````shell
 curl -X 'POST' \
   'http://localhost:8080/api/drones/1/unload' \